Quick takeaway

 SNPs generally include benefits and services designed around specific health needs.
 Depending on the plan, features may include:

-- Provider networks that focus on treating the conditions the plan is designed to serve.
+- Provider networks focused on treating the conditions the plan is designed to serve

-- Prescription drug coverage that supports condition-specific treatment plans.
+- Prescription drug coverage supporting condition-specific treatment plans

-- Extra benefits, such as vision, dental, hearing, or transportation services, depending on the plan.
+- Extra benefits such as vision, dental, hearing, or transportation (plan-dependent)

 Speak to a Licensed Sales Agent